almrk/aprintf/README.md

 # aprintf
-An independant printf implementation for C
+An independent printf implementation for C